 - Comes with the right Dunlop tires on chrome wires.

 - To say this E-Type attracts interest wherever we go with it is a gross understatement.
 Men and women of all age and income groups come up and ask questions: How fast will it go?
 How much does it cost?
 It is a great crowd drawer and a terrific ego booster, and if you want to get away from it all and go for that nice drive somewhere or weekend away, we can't think of a nicer car to do that in.

 To the British motor industry, the name of Jaguar spells success: success on the most famous racing circuits in the world, and commercial success on every market where the make has been offered.
 What is the secret of this success?
-That question is probably best answered by the words of a well-known British ex-racing driver: "Jaguar may not be the best car of its class in the world, but it is incontestably the least expensive of the GOOD cars."
+That question is probably best answered by the words of a well-known British ex-racing driver: "Jaguar may not be the best car of its class in the world, but it is incontestably the least expensive of the MOST ICONIC CARS OF ALL TIME."